 |Size:||94,926 sq. mi.; slightly smaller than Oregon|

-Responding to the call of Guinean bishops to alleviate the suffering of tens of thousands refugees from warring Liberia and Sierra Leone, as well as help Guinean people internally displaced by rebel incursions, Catholic Relief Services started outreach activities from Sierra Leone in 2000.
-CRS opened a country office in Guinea in 2001 and became a country program in 2003.
+CRS, responding to the call of Guinean bishops to ease the suffering of tens of thousands of refugees from warring Liberia and Sierra Leone, as well as Guineans internally displaced by rebel incursions, started outreach activities from Sierra Leone to Guinea in 2000.
+We opened a country office in 2001 and became a country program in 2003.
+Until 2006, CRS focused our activities on the large-scale distribution of food and other subsistence means to refugees and displaced people.
+Since 2007, CRS has significantly supported national development efforts in health, community-level conflict prevention and resolution, governance, education, water and sanitation, and peacebuilding.

 Until 2006, CRS focused our activities on large-scale distributions of food and other goods to refugees and displaced people.
 Since 2007, CRS has significantly supported national development efforts in health, community level conflict prevention and resolution, governance, education, water and sanitation.